egeakman/mjpeg-streamer/README.md

 This project is licensed under the AGPL-3.0 License - see the [LICENSE](LICENSE) file for details.

-TL;DR: You can use, modify, and distribute this software for free or for profit, but you must make the source code available to your users and include a copy of the license in your project.
-This license should mention the original author and link a to this repository.
+***TL;DR: You can use, modify, and distribute this software for free or for profit, but you must make the source code available to your users and include a copy of this license in your project.
+This license should also mention the original author and a link to this repository.***